eduardofilo/RG350_adam_image/README.md

 ssh od@10.1.1.2
 ```

-The password of user `od` is also` od`, but when accessing by SSH it is not requested by the configuration made with the `Password` application (only accessible from GMenu2X in the `settings` section).
+El password del usuario `od` es `untoqebboqvboqudrn`.
+If you want to change or disable it, you must use the `Password` application (only accessible from GMenu2X in the `settings` section).

 ![Network access 1](images/network_access1.png)